-- The plane of Ysgard is pretty much a stand-in for Valhalla, where anyone who dies in combat returns to life after 24 hours.
+- The Outer Plane of Ysgard is a Warrior Heaven that's pretty much a stand-in for Valhalla, where anyone who "dies" in combat returns to life after 24 hours.

 - In GURPS Banestorm, the land of Sahud recognizes two kinds of "war".
 High war is essentially a tournament between two noble families disguised as warfare.
 Low war is actual life-or-death fighting.
 The book notes that sometimes a high war can turn into a low war, but hardly ever the other way around.

 - This is the basic state of Ork society in Warhammer 40,000.
 Orks are Blood Knights who were literally created to wage war, and so will happily fight each other over clan divisions, tribal rivalries, or things like which of their War Gods is the "cunningly brutal" one and which is "brutally cunning."
 These wars are still brutal affairs with belligerents trying to kill each other, but Orks don't have any fear of death and believe in reincarnation, so there's no hard feelings involved.
 If another race shows up, Orks will happily unite (after a power struggle to sort out who's boss) to take the fight to them, and may come to view non-Ork enemies as Worthy Opponents.
 In short, Orks see war as Bloody Hilarious whether they're killing each other or conquering other races' planets, which makes them the comic relief faction in a setting full of Absolute Xenophobes and Omnicidal Maniacs.